 The addition of Medicare Part D Prescription Drug Plans and Medicare Advantage Prescription Drug Plans—both sold through private insurance companies—also gave Americans wider access to prescription medicines.

 Medicare beneficiaries have had access to these plans since 2006, and enrollments have increased every year since.
 In 2006, 22.5 million (52%) people on Medicare were enrolled in Part D compared to 43 million (72%) in 2018, according to the Kaiser Family Foundation.
 With millions of Americans receiving Medicare prescription drug benefits, this may have given pharmaceutical companies more opportunities to develop drugs for this market.

 Medicare Has Resulted in Increased Medical Standards

 With the creation of Medicaid and Medicare, Congress created a set of standards for hospital enrollment in the programs.
-As time went on, the government become more and more involved in overseeing these standards and now requires public reporting on things such as hospital infection rates and readmissions.
+As time went on, the government became more involved in overseeing these standards and now requires public reporting on things such as hospital infection rates and readmissions.

 This public accountability forces hospitals to perform due diligence in ways they might not otherwise.

 As Karen Davis, director of the Roger C. Lipitz Center for Integrated Health Care at the Johns Hopkins Bloomberg School of Public Health, notes, “When hospitals find out they aren’t as good as other hospitals, they get serious about improving.
 When they find out it’s possible to have lower rates of infections, for instance, they try to find out what good practices are and follow them to get good results.”